BigKunLun/angular-simple-permission/README.md

 })(document,jQuery,angular);
 ```

-The module how to deal with no permission condition that you can code by yourself.I have already mark them in module.
+You can code by yourself about the module for the condition without permission.
+They have already been marked in the module.

 Defaut action is redirect to '/unauthorized' page.

-Chinese people can visit my blog: http://my.oschina.net/blogshi/blog/300595
+Chinese friends plz see my blog: http://my.oschina.net/blogshi/blog/300595